Hackedbug/SASwFR/README.md

 This is the code written by me for an Attedance System for schools using facial recognition as the means instead of using the old-fashioned paper system.

+## Subheader
+This is just a test to check out the whole git situation.